Skip to content

 A multi-level Egyptian environment where a player character (Egypt Player) is the swarm target.
 The SwarmSpawnerDirector maintains up to 1000 agents continuously.
 A baked Surface Flow Field lets agents navigate the stepped pyramid geometry and routing around obelisks and ruins.

 What's in it: Pyramid steps, obelisks, fire pits, stairs, and a ruins floor — all baked to plain meshes (the source was authored in ProBuilder but the shipped scene has no ProBuilder dependency).
 The player is a SwarmTarget that moves freely.
-A Cinemachine virtual camera follows the player.
+A Cinemachine camera follows the player.

 Use it when: You want to see how the Surface Flow Field handles multi-level terrain, or you need a reference for a player-chasing horde scene with high agent counts.